9000miles/PluginMall_Doc/Singleton/SingletonDoc.md

 #### 3.2Create a blueprint for singleton class
 ![tool-manager](https://ys-ue4-pluginmall.oss-cn-chengdu.aliyuncs.com/2021-05-25_093208.png)
 #### 3.3Create a blueprint for the node
-#### 3.3.1Hold down shift + S while, and then click the left mouse button, can quickly create nodes
+#### 3.3.1Hold down shift + S while, and then click the left mouse button, can quickly create nodes.
+Once the plug-in is enabled, you need to restart the engine again to create the node using the shortcut keys properly, because the plug-in is loaded into a configuration file, which is not loaded until the engine is started
 ![tool-manager](https://ys-ue4-pluginmall.oss-cn-chengdu.aliyuncs.com/2021-05-25_095824.png)
 #### 3.3.2Can also through common mode, right-click on the input keywords, a search for a Singleton
 ![tool-manager](https://ys-ue4-pluginmall.oss-cn-chengdu.aliyuncs.com/2021-05-25_100140.png)